pulumi/docs/content/docs/reference/pkg/mysql/userpassword.md

-## UserPassword Output Properties
+### Outputs

-The following output properties are available:
+All [input](#inputs) properties are implicitly available as output properties.
+Additionally, the UserPassword resource produces the following output properties: